Faridabad

 The newly developed residential and industrial part of Faridabad (Sec.
-66 to 89) between the Agra Canal and the Yamuna River is commonly referred to as Greater Faridabad.
+66 to 89) between the Agra Canal and the Yamuna River is commonly referred to as Greater Faridabad (also known as Neharpar).
 The area is being developed as a self-sustained sub-city with wide roads, tall buildings, malls, educational institutions, and health and commercial centers.
 Sectors 66 to 74 are Industrial Sectors, while Sectors 75 to 89 are Residential Sectors.

 Faridabad is a major industrial hub of Haryana.
 50% of the income tax collected in Haryana is from Faridabad and Gurgaon.
 Faridabad is famous for henna production from the agricultural sector, while tractors, motorcycles, switch gears, refrigerators, shoes, tyres and garments constitute its primary industrial products.

 In 2018, Faridabad was considered by the World Health Organization as the world's second most polluted city.
-In 2020, Faridabad ranked 10th in the Swachh Survekshan Survey's top ten dirtiest cities in India in 2020.
+Faridabad ranked 10th in the Swachh Survekshan Survey's top ten dirtiest cities in India in 2020.

 Faridabad has been selected as one of the hundred Indian cities to be developed as a smart city under Government of India's flagship Smart Cities Mission by Ministry of Urban Development.

 History

-The city was founded in 1607 by Sheikh Farīd, treasurer to the Mughal emperor Jahangir, to protect the Grand Trunk Road between Delhi and Agra, and lies in the cultural region of Braj.
-A project for Pakistani refugee resettlement and light industrial development was initiated in the city in 1950.
+The city was founded in 1607 by Sheikh Farīd, treasurer to the Mughal emperor Jahangir, to protect the Grand Trunk Road between Delhi and Agra, and lies in the cultural region of Braj and Mewat.
 In Independent India, Faridabad was initially a part of Gurgaon district which was later made an independent district on 15 August 1979.
+After partition in 1947, under the leadership of Kamaladevi Chattopadhyay, over 50000 refugees were resettled in Faridabad, reviving the economy and social life of the city.

 Nearby Tilpat (then "Tilprastha") was one of the five villages demanded by Pandavas to avert a disastrous war.

 Geography

 Climate

-Faridabad has a borderline hot semi-arid climate (Köppen BSh) just short of a dry-winter humid subtropical climate (Cwa).
-The city features the three typical Indian seasons - The "hot" or pre-monsoon season lasts from late March to late June and is typified by sweltering and arid conditions that begin very dry but latterly turn humid.
+Faridabad has a borderline hot semi-arid climate BSh just short of a dry winter humid subtropical climate (Cwa).
+The city features the three typical Indian seasons – The "hot" or pre-monsoon season lasts from late March to mid-July and is typified by sweltering and arid conditions that begin very dry but later turn humid.
 The "wet" or monsoon season is sweltering and often dangerously humid with frequent but erratic heavy rainfall.
 Following the retreat of the monsoon is the "cool" or winter season with warm and sunny weather producing by far the most comfortable conditions.

+According to the World Air Quality Report 2024, Faridabad is one of the world's 20 most polluted city in India.